 Actually the total count is 38 (32 + 3 x 2), and you have to score 33 at least.
 So maximum 5 errors on "simple" questions, or two errors on two-point questions...

 A few minutes of interview with a doctor and some psychomotor tests not too hard.
 You should be fine without problem.

 You are required to provide the car that will be used for the exam.
-It is a paradox, are you are not supposed to own a car without driving license.
-It’s up to you to find a relative who lends you his car.
-Make sure it is available to drive you to the exam.
+It's up to you to find a relative who lends you his car.
+Make sure he/she is available to drive you to the exam.

 The only think you need to remember are 3 to 6 destinations points and the route to reach them from your starting point.
 Each municipality publishes on its website the list of destinations.
 For example: